 Homebuyers seeking jumbo financing in high-cost locations like Virginia Beach, Norfolk, Richmond, etc. have options up to 95% financing.
 Both fixed rate and adjustable loan terms with no mortgage insurance.
 Learn more about all the Jumbo Purchase requirements here.

 Character looks at how the borrower treats current and previous credit accounts.
-Someone who opens up a credit card and is typically late each and every month might not have high regard for a responsible credit history compared to someone who does pay on or before the due date every single time.
+Someone who opens up a credit card and is typically late every month might not have high regard for a responsible credit history compared to someone who does pay on or before the due date every single time.

 Today this character is expressed as a credit score, that will fall somewhere between 300 and 850.
 Most jumbo 10% down and 5% down Jumbo loans require a minimum credit score of 680 in order to qualify.
 There are five factors that go into a credit score but payment history and availability account for two-thirds of the final score.